find your perfect postgrad program

 Masters in Performing Arts

-Almost all Performing Arts Masters Degrees include a special module which focuses on arts management in context.
+Almost all performing arts masters degrees will include a module which focuses on arts management in context.
 This module teaches students important skills relating to self-management and promotion, budgeting and financial control, cultural policy, along with marketing theory and practice.
-Not only will this module help to make graduates increasingly attractive to prospective employers, it will also teach them important life skills which are absolutely essential for succeeding within the industry.
+Not only will this module help to make graduates increasingly attractive to prospective employers, but it will also teach them important life skills which are absolutely essential for succeeding within the industry.

-After completion of the core fundamentals of the course, students will have the opportunity to choose their specialist areas of study and take on optional modules for additional credits which can be used toward the Masters degree.
+After completion of the core fundamentals of the course, students will have the opportunity to choose their specialist areas of study and take on optional modules for additional credits which can be used toward the masters degree program.

 International students whose first language is not English will need to demonstrate competence in speaking, reading and writing English, sometimes through taking an IELTS test.